wangziqi2013/wangziqi2013.github.io/_posts/2019-12-31-zsim-microarch.markdown

 can be applied, and the conclusion is basically the same except that we maintain a separate releasing cycle for each slot on buffered components.

 In the last case, component *Y* has an attached buffer, which is not necessarily FIFO.
+This is the case for instruction window, in which uops enter the window in program order, but can leave in a different order determined by uops scheduling algorithms.

 We next describe each stage of the pipeline in a separate section.